About our writer

 The Careers Service is an outstanding facility that provides guidance, resources and vacancy updates to Cambridge alumni for the rest of their lives.
 Many of my friends who have launched into high-powered jobs found them through the careers website, and even those of us looking elsewhere have relied heavily upon their invaluable CV-writing guides and interview help.

 Three years at Cambridge University can do a lot to equip you for life after graduation, and the lessons you learn there will stay with you forever.
 A taste of Cambridge study before applying to university can have similar, if more modest, effects.
 You’ll be encouraged to approach questions in a mature way appropriate to undergraduates, to explore sides to your chosen subject that you’d never see in a classroom, to understand your own styles of thinking and arguing and see how they might be improved.
 You’ll notice your reasoning becoming more mature, your judgements more watertight, and you’ll even start thinking about yourself and your own position in new and refreshing ways.
-It’s no wonder that so many Cambridge Immerse students are inspired to apply to the university, and no wonder many of them do so well.
+It’s no wonder that so many Immerse Education students are inspired to apply to the university, and no wonder many of them do so well.

 If they don’t end up studying there, they will still be equipped with a hearty helping of the confidence, thinking skills and life experience that my friends and I hope we have gained from Cambridge.
 Now it’s time to see if they come in handy out there in life after graduation.